lukasbeuster/3dgeo_scalable_gis/README.md

 # Workshop on Scalable GIS - 3D Geoinformation Use Case
-Based on the insightful paper and code by Fleischmann et al. -> https://github.com/martinfleis/numerical-taxonomy-paper
+Based on the insightful paper and code by Fleischmann et al. (2021) -> https://github.com/martinfleis/numerical-taxonomy-paper

+> Fleischmann M, Feliciotti A, Romice O and Porta S (2021) Methodological Foundation of a Numerical Taxonomy of Urban Form.
+Environment and Planning B: Urban Analytics and City Science, doi: 10.1177/23998083211059835

 # Local installation